 Isambard Kingdom Brunel was "the greatest of England's engineers", a "man with the greatest originality of thought and power of execution, bold in his plans but right."

 Britain now lavishes the same care on its industrial heritage as it once reserved for its castles and cathedrals.
 Honour, too, is now paid to its creators.
 Telford, a 'new town' in Shropshire, records the name of the founding father of modern civil engineering.
-But Isambard Kingdom Brunel (1806-1859) is honoured, not by the name of a town but of a university, a unique distinction in Britain.
+But Isambard Kingdom Brunel (1806-1859) is honored, not by the name of a town but of a university, a unique distinction in Britain.
 Fittingly, Brunel University is renowned for its technological departments.
 Also fittingly it is located on the western edge of London, for one of Brunel's most significant achievements was to link the Capital with the West.

 Historians disagree about when we should date the first 'true' railway but most accept it to be the Liverpool and Manchester, which opened in 1830, linking one of Britain's biggest ports with the nation's largest textile manufacturing centre.
 The Surrey Iron Railway (1803) and the Stockton and Darlington (1825) might vie for this title, but the Liverpool and Manchester was the first to carry passengers and freight solely by the of steam power.
 The practical and financial success of this venture plunged the country into a railway mania that by 1850 had established a national network covering more than 6,000 miles and joining together all the major cities and ports.